CNES/S1Tiling/docs/developers.rst

 ++++++++++++++

 Step factories are the main entry point to add new processings.
-They are meant to inherit from either one of :class:`OTBStepFactory`, :class:`AnyProducerStepFactory`, or :class:`ExecutableStepFactory`.
+They are meant to inherit from either one of :class:`OTBStepFactory
+<s1tiling.libs.steps.OTBStepFactory>`, :class:`AnyProducerStepFactory
+<s1tiling.libs.steps.AnyProducerStepFactory>`, or :class:`ExecutableStepFactory
+<s1tiling.libs.steps.ExecutableStepFactory>`.

 They describe processings, and they are used to instanciate the actual :ref:`step <Steps>` that do the processing.